coleifer/peewee/docs/peewee/cookbook.rst

 This query will result in a join from *User* to *Tweet*, and another join from *Tweet* to *Comment*.

-If you would like to join the same table twice, use the :py:meth:`~SelectQuery.switch` method:
+If you would like to join the same table twice, use the :py:meth:`~Query.switch` method:

 .. code-block:: python